 You can use this as a cheap, biodegradable plant mulch if you already have daily or weekly newspapers available at home.

-Put down sheets of newspaper on top of the soil before wetting it.
+To use, lay sheets of newspaper on the soil before wetting it.
 Additionally, using stones or bricks to hold the edges will protect them from blowing away.

-You can also put a layer of several sheets of newspaper with organic mulch, such as grass cuttings, over them.
+You can also lay down several sheets of newspaper, then add organic mulch, such as grass clippings, on top.
 This will help keep the papers in place.

 2. Grass Clippings